-1.5.
-Approach

-In order to achieve the listed purposes, this chapter:

-A. Defines and clarifies the terms and phrases used in this chapter in Section 2 of this section.

-- B. Identifies in Section 3 the Regulatory Floodplain, the Special Flood Hazard Area, and the Protected Area and the supporting technical data needed to delineate those areas. - C. Establishes a permit requirement in Section 4 so that all human development that may affect flood hazards, water quality, and habitat are reviewed before it is constructed. - D. Sets minimum protection standards in Section 5 of this section for all development to ensure that the development will not increase the potential for flood damage or adversely affect natural floodplain functions. - E. Sets minimum standards to protect new and substantially improved structures from flood damage in Section 6 of this section. - F. Specifies additional habitat protection criteria in Section 7.
 Some small projects do not need a permit.
 For all other development projects, the applicant must assess their impact on those factors that contribute to increased flood hazard and degradation of habitat.
 If the assessment concludes that there will be an adverse impact, the permit will be denied, unless the project is redesigned to mitigate the adverse impacts.

-1.6.
-Penalties for Noncompliance

-No development shall be undertaken or placed in the areas regulated by this ordinance without full compliance with the terms of this ordinance and other applicable regulations of the City of Granite Falls.
-Violations of the provisions of this ordinance by failure to comply with any requirements (including violations of conditions and safeguards established in connection with conditions), shall constitute a misdemeanor.
-Any person who violates this ordinance for fails to comply with any of its requirements shall upon conviction thereof be fined not more than \$1,000 for each violation, and in addition shall pay all costs and expenses involved in the case.
-Nothing herein contained shall prevent the City of Granite Falls from taking such other lawful action as is necessary to prevent or remedy any violation.
-Each violation or each day of continued unlawful activity shall constitute a separate violation.
+- (6) Penalties for Noncompliance.
+No development shall be undertaken or placed in the areas regulated by this section without full compliance with the terms of this section and other applicable regulations of the city of Granite Falls.
+Violations of the provisions of this section by failure to comply with any requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
+Any person who violates this section or fails to comply with any of its requirements shall upon conviction thereof be fined not more than \$1,000 for each violation, and in addition shall pay all costs and expenses involved in the case.
+Nothing herein contained shall prevent the city of Granite Falls from taking such other lawful action as is necessary to prevent or remedy any violation.
+Each violation or each day of continued unlawful activity shall constitute a separate violation. - (7) Interpretation.
+In the interpretation and application of this section, all provisions shall be: - (a) Considered as minimum requirements; - (b) Liberally construed in favor of the city of Granite Falls; and - (c) Deemed neither to limit nor repeal any other powers granted under state statutes. - (8) Abrogation and Greater Restrictions.
+This section is not intended to repeal, abrogate, or impair any existing easements, covenants, deed restrictions, codes or chapters.
+However, where this section and another code, chapter, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - (9) Warning and Disclaimer of Liability.
+The degree of property and habitat protection required by this section is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.

-1.7.
-Interpretation

-In the interpretation and application of this ordinance, all provisions shall be:

-- Considered as minimum requirements; - B. Liberally construed in favor of the City of Granite Falls; and, - C. Deemed neither to limit nor repeal any other powers granted under State statutes.

-1.8.
-Abrogation and Greater Restrictions

-This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, deed restrictions, codes or chapters.
-However, where this chapter and another code, chapter, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.

-1.9.
-Warning and Disclaimer of Liability

-The degree of property and habitat protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods and movement of channels outside of mapped channel migration zone areas can and will occur on rare occasions.
 Flood heights may be increased by man-made or natural causes.
-This chapter does not imply that land outside the regulated areas or development permitted within such areas will be free from flood or erosion damage.
-This chapter shall not create liability on the part of the City of Granite Falls or any officer or employee thereof for any damage to property or habitat that result from reliance on this chapter or any administrative decision lawfully made hereunder.
+This section does not imply that land outside the regulated areas or development permitted within such areas will be free from flood or erosion damage.
+This section shall not create liability on the part of the city of Granite Falls or any officer or employee thereof for any damage to property or habitat that results from reliance on this section or any administrative decision lawfully made hereunder. - (10) Severability.
+The provisions and sections of this section shall be deemed separable and the invalidity of any portion of this section shall not affect the remainder. - (B) Definitions.
+Unless specifically defined below, terms or phrases used in this section shall be interpreted so as to give them the meaning they have in common usage and to give this section its most reasonable application. - "Adversely affect/adverse effect" means effects that are a direct or indirect result of the proposed action or its interrelated or interdependent actions and the effect is not discountable, insignificant or beneficial.
+Discountable effects are extremely unlikely to occur.
+Insignificant effects relate to the size of the impact and should never reach the scale where a take occurs.
+Based on best judgment, a person would not: (a) be able to meaningfully measure, detect, or evaluate insignificant effects; or

-1.10.
-Severability

-The provisions and sections of this ordinance shall be deemed separable and the invalidity of any portion of this ordinance shall not affect the remainder.

-Section 2.
-Definitions

-Unless specifically defined below, terms or phrases used in this chapter shall be interpreted so as to give them the meaning they have in common usage and to give this chapter its most reasonable application.